nav_sign

 CPGE : Higher School Preparatory ClassesJun.
 2016 - May.
 2018

-Lycée Jean-Baptiste Say
+Lycée public Jean-Baptiste Say

 Intensive multi-disciplinary program leading to competitive entrance exams of french Grande Ecoles.